caiguangya/bullet-small-step/README.md

 # Small Step PGS Solver for Bullet Physics
-This repository extends Bullet Physics with a small step Projected Gauss-Seidel (PGS) constraint solver for rigid-body simulation.
+This repository extends Bullet Physics with a small step Projected Gauss-Seidel (PGS) constraint solver for rigid body simulation.

 The solver divides each timestep into multiple smaller substeps and performs one PGS iteration per substep.
 This improves constraint convergence, particularly for simulations with large mass ratios.